yihsuancheng/meam520_labs/FAQ.md

 - Solution 2: You may want to install VMWare Player 16.0 instead.

-### Incorrect username and password for logging in Virtual PC Lab
+### Incorrect username and password for logging into Virtual PC Lab

 You should use your PennKey username and password.
 If it does not work, you need to change your password and try again.